 - options: - limit: an optional value that determines how many documents to replace at most.
-If limit is specified but is less than the number of documents in the collection, it is undefined which of the documents will be replaced. - o waitForSync: if set to true, then all removal operations will instantly be synchronized to disk.
-If this is not specified, then the

-- example: An example document that all collection documents are compared against. - collection: The name of the collection to replace within. - newValue: The replacement document that will get inserted in place of the "old" documents.
+If limit is specified but is less than the number of documents in the collection, it is undefined which of the documents will be replaced. - waitForSync: if set to true, then all removal operations will instantly be synchronized to disk.
+If this is not specified, then the collection's default sync behavior will be applied. - example: An example document that all collection documents are compared against. - collection: The name of the collection to replace within. - newValue: The replacement document that will get inserted in place of the "old" documents.